Rare Access: Science and the Future of Cannabinoids

-Welcome to Rare Access: Demetrix, Cannabinoids and the Science That Gets Us There, an ongoing special feature where we talk to leaders across the Demetrix team about advances in the regulation, science, and production of cannabinoids using fermentation.
+Welcome to Rare Access: Demetrix, Future of Cannabinoids and the Role of Science, an ongoing special feature where we talk to leaders across the Demetrix team about advances in the regulation, science, and production of cannabinoids using fermentation.
 Have questions for our team?
 Submit them here!

 This week, we’re talking to Cindy Bryant, the Chief Commercial Officer at Demetrix about the complex, confusing, and constantly changing regulatory landscape for cannabinoids.